 A Theodore Roosevelt Island hike offers an unexpected slice of nature at the edge of Washington DC.
-The park has a network of dirt paths, a long boardwalk, an interesting tidal marsh, and some hidden surprises.
+The park has a network of dirt paths, a long boardwalk, an interesting tidal marsh, and a monument to the former president.

 We like to hike around the island, take a leisurely stroll on that long boardwalk, and finish with a visit to the Roosevelt Memorial at the top of the island.

-Check out our full guide to hiking at Theodore Roosevelt Island for more tips and photos.
+Check out our complete guide to hiking at Theodore Roosevelt Island for more tips and photos.

 Tip: Theodore Roosevelt Park is in Washington DC, but the only access is over a footbridge from Arlington, Virginia.
 Combine your visit with a scenic drive on the George Memorial Parkway.
 Nearby Arlington National Cemetery is a somber but beautiful place for winter walks and a time to honor fallen heroes.

 Bonus: Winter Walks on Lakeside Trails in Reston

 All of the Reston lake trails are paved, and many of them use sidewalks to connect between segments of the path.
 These are suburban paths where you're likely to encounter lots of residents and dog-walkers.

 Winter hikes are fun and beautiful, but be sure to wear good hiking boots (we love these waterproof Merrell boots!) and use caution on slippery trails.
 Hiking poles (like these) can help but be sure they have winter tips if the ground is icy.

 Too cold for a hike?
 We've rounded up plenty of fun Indoor Activities in Northern Virginia to Escape Winter Cold or a Rainy Day.
 And you can relax after your hike at restaurants, breweries, and wineries with heated outdoor dining and drinking spaces.